Nildram/cyber-challenge-walkthrough/README.md

     time.sleep(0.01)
 ```

-Running the script tells us that the process crashed after receiving 260 bytes of input (note that this will be different to the version at the face to face):
+Running the script tells us that the process crashed after receiving 260 bytes of input (note that this WILL be different to the version of the binary included in this repo):

 ```
 root@kali:~# ./fuzz.py